Radiation damage to the Hubble Space Telescope during two Solar cycles, and correction of Charge Transfer Inefficiency using ArCTIc: Conclusions

 The longevity of the {\sl Hubble Space Telescope}'s {\sl Advanced Camera for Surveys} in low Earth orbit has enabled almost continuous monitoring of radiation damage with a single, highly sensitive detector for 23~years.
 Warm pixels in the camera ought to appear as $\delta$-functions, and deviations from this are an effective way to measure damage.
 We find that the rate of damage is modulated by $18.5^{+4.5}_{-0.5}$~per cent over two 11~year Solar cycles, peaking $430^{+11}_{-5}$~days after Solar minimum.
 We interpret this as being proportional to the high-energy radiation flux from Solar protons and galactic cosmic rays.
 The main departure from this is a recent, unexplained reduction in the rate of damage since 2024.

 Detailed properties of the damage to \acswfc are consistent with dislocations to the silicon lattice in three dominant topological configurations.
-The time taken for them to capture a nearby free/valence electron is consistent with zero, or at least $\ll t_\mathrm{dwell}=3212\,\muup$s, the parallel clock time.
-The spread of their their characteristic release times is also consistent with zero: traps of one species all appear alike, as if they have annealed into low-energy states.
+These `traps' capture nearby free/valence electrons in a time that is consistent with zero, or at least $\ll t_\mathrm{dwell}=3212\,\muup$s, the parallel clock time.
+The spread of their characteristic release times is also consistent with zero: traps of one species all appear alike, as if they have \revone{settled into low-energy states}.

-That our models of both the radiation environment and the detector damage are accurate (or at least degenerate with each other) is supported by their use in combination to successfully remove Charge Transfer Inefficiency from science data.
+That our models of both the radiation environment and the detector damage are accurate (or at least degenerate with each other) is supported by their use in combination to successfully remove spurious trailing due to Charge Transfer Inefficiency in science imaging.
 That the model parameters are physically meaningful (rather than just convenient parametric forms) is supported by the improvement in correction accuracy at all epochs, when noise is beaten down by combining measurements from different epochs.
 There are still $\sim0.2$~electrons/pixel residuals that the \arctic model of parallel CTI does not capture.
-These may be due to mismodelling of bias or background during calibration, serial CTI, or other electronic detector effects (which may or may not be a problem for different science applications).
+These may be due to mismodelling of bias or background during calibration, or other electronic detector effects (which may or may not be a problem for different science applications).